Byron Georgantopoulos

 This thesis focuses on the production of a special kind of abstracts, called extracts: sets of sentences taken from the original text.
 These sentences are selected on the basis of the amount of information they carry about the subject content.
 Using statistical tools, the system ``learns'' from a corpus of papers which elements of a sentence make it important enough to function as a highly representative sentence.
 There are several such elements explored in the existing bibliography; the system utilises three of them: words, word pairs and noun phrases, both as separate units and cumulatively, (by combining two or all of them).
 It finally attempts to find the best combination, i.e. the one which produces the most satisfying set of extracted sentences.

 There is no generally agreed definition for abstracts although several efforts have been made to grasp every possible interpretation.
 Without trying to be perfectly exact, we can say that an abstract is a condensed representation of the content of a text.
-An abstract serves as a representative of a textgif, but much reduced in size.
+An abstract serves as a representative of a text, but much reduced in size.
 However, this reduction should entail minimal loss in content.

 A successful abstract must have certain attributes.
 It must be brief in style and size, accurate (not under- or over- informative) and have clarity in expression.
-These virtues have been well documentedgif and require educated professors to apply them.
+These virtues have been well documented and require educated professors to apply them.
 A similarity can be drawn with the translators: both have to transform a given text, trying to keep faithful to it at the same time.

 Abstracts support the transfer of knowledge and communication within the academic and scientific community.
 They ``inherit'' all the purposes of paper publishing, but it is for their brevity that they: